qumundo/legal-entities/README.md

 ## Filtering

-Filtering and customized requests can be built and accomplished by passing filter parameters (objects) to the .getData() instance like:
+Filtering and customized requests can be built and accomplished by passing filter parameters (objects) to the .getData() instance:

 ```javascript
 let items = [